gundamMC/animius/docs/commands/overview.md

 Parse a raw sentence as input and add it to an intent NER data.
 ```
 intentNERDataAddParseInput --name 'myData' --x 'hey how are you'

+intentNERDataAddParseInput -n 'myData' -x 'hey how are you'
 ```
 Keyword Arguments: